-As a team, discuss and agree upon a process that will generate CO2 (must be able to do within the confines of the classroom).
+1. As a team, discuss and agree upon a process that will generate CO2 (must be able to do within the confines of the classroom).

-Record the process here +
+• Record the process:

-Think about how to protect the CO2 sensor from flame/heat/fluid or any other entity that will damage it.
+2. Think about how to protect the CO2 sensor from flame/heat/fluid or any other entity that will damage it.
 What design difficulties does your process create?

-Record design difficulties here +
+Record design difficulties

-- As a team, design your method/procedure/apparatus that will be used to measure the increase in CO2 concentration.
-On a whiteboard draw a sketch of your design.
-Insert a photo of your whiteboard sketch here - - Use the CO2 sensor to get a baseline reading before you start your process.
+3. As a team, design your method/procedure/apparatus that will be used to measure the increase in CO2 concentration.
+On a whiteboard, draw a sketch of your design.

+O Insert a photo of your whiteboard sketch

+4. Build a prototype based on your design.

+Insert a photo of your prototype

+5. Use the CO2 sensor to get a baseline reading before you start your process.
 In Graphical Analysis, Export an image of your data.

-Insert exported baseline (Before) graph here - 6.
-Start your CO2 generating process.
-Use the CO2 sensor to record the increase in CO2 concentration.
+Insert exported baseline (Before) graph:

+6. Start your CO_2 generating process.
+Use the CO_2 sensor to record the increase in CO_2 concentration.
 In Graphical Analysis, Export an image of your data.

-Insert exported CO generating process (During/After) graph here - Did you measure an increase in CO2? ├ Yes/No ┤ Justify your answer using data from your Before graph and your During/After Graph
+Insert exported CO generating process (During/After) graph

-Isstification using data from graphs
+S Justification using data from graphs